Flone-dnb/low-end-engine/docs/Manual.md

 `SkeletonNode` is responsible for playing the animations (moving the bones) while `SkeletalMeshNode` is just a skin that is moved by the bones.
 When skeleton node is selected the editor will allow you to type a path to an animation to preview.
 You can also play an animation by calling C++ functions of the skeleton node from your game code.
 Imported animations are located in the "_anim" directory, they have names that you've assigned to them in Blender and have .ozz extension, you just need to provide a relative path to such .ozz file to play.

+`SkeletonBoneAttachmentNode` is used as a child node to `SkeletonNode`, it's used to attach to some bone of a skeleton, for example a sword attached to a hand bone.

 ## Post-processing

 You can configure post processing parameters such as sky, ambient light color, distance fog and etc. by using the `PostProcessManager` class, you can access it from the camera manager: `Node::getWorldWhileSpawned()->getCameraManager().getPostProcessManager()`.